-Aware of Gayle’s struggles against Ashwin, MS Dhoni gave Ashwin the new ball in the 2011 IPL final.
-Ashwin responded by bagging Gayle on the third ball of the innings for a duck which paved the way for Chennai’s second IPL title.
-Just few days ago, Ashwin had also dismissed Gayle in the fourth over of the innings in the qualifier for the final, which Chennai won again, thanks to Ashwin’s dominance over the swashbuckling opener.
+Aware of Gayle’s struggles against Ashwin, MS Dhoni gave the offie the new ball in the 2011 IPL final.
+Ashwin responded by bagging Gayle to the third ball of the innings for a duck which paved the way for Chennai’s second IPL title.
+Just a few days ago, Ashwin had also dismissed Gayle in the fourth over of the innings in the qualifier for the final, which Chennai won again, thanks to Ashwin’s dominance over the swashbuckling opener.

 The two match-winners have not turned up against each other since 2015.
 Ashwin did not feature in 2017 and he has been in the same team as Gayle’s for the subsequent two seasons in 2018 and 2019.
-With Punjab trading Ashwin to Delhi, the contest between one of the most aggressive openers and off-spinners in T20 cricket can catch eyeballs again in the 2020 season.
+With Punjab trading Ashwin to Delhi, the contest between one of the most aggressive openers and off-spinners in T20 cricket can catch eyeballs again if the 2020 season takes place.

 Lasith Malinga v AB de Villiers

-De Villiers’ unique style of playing 360 degrees which keeps his body low eventually puts him in a great position to counter Malinga’s yorkers or low full-tosses coming in from a slinging arm.
+De Villiers’ unique style of playing almost 360 degrees at the crease, which keeps his body low, eventually puts him in a great position to counter Malinga’s yorkers or low full-tosses coming in from a slinging arm.
 As a result, a heavy majority of de Villiers’ runs against Malinga have come through the leg-side.

 During his incredible knock of 41 off 11 balls against Mumbai in 2015, de Villiers slammed 22 runs off five balls against Malinga.
 In the two games versus Mumbai in 2019, the Bangalore batsman smashed an aggregate of 48 runs off 15 balls.

 Malinga has a pretty average record against RCB and de Villiers’ convincing record against him is a big reason behind it.